rohansrikumar/IBM-qiskit-hackathon-WoQ-2025/README.md

 - Kerem Yurtseven
 ---

- ##  Code Organization**
+ ##  Code Organization
-- adaptive cyclic layout map.ipynb: Notebook introducing the algorithm and displaying its use case for general Two-Local periodic circuit, and a QAOA ansatz with a periodic Ising chain as the cost Hamiltonian.
+- `adaptive cyclic layout map.ipynb`: notebook introducing the algorithm and displaying its use case for general Two-Local periodic circuit, and a QAOA ansatz with a periodic Ising chain as the cost Hamiltonian.
-- SubmissionGroup4.ipynb: The final notebook submitted for grading on 25th.
+- `SubmissionGroup4.ipynb`: combined notebook submitted for grading on 25/06/2025.
 ---
 **Key Use Cases**